bioidiap/bob.pipelines/doc/dask.rst

 From Scikit Learn pipelines to Dask Task Graphs
 -----------------------------------------------

-The purpose of :doc:`scikit learn pipelines <modules/generated/sklearn.pipeline.Pipeline>` is to assemble several :doc:`scikit estimators <modules/generated/sklearn.base.BaseEstimator>` in one final one.
+The purpose of :any:`sklearn.pipeline.Pipeline` is to assemble several :any:`sklearn.base.BaseEstimator` in one final one.
 Then, it is possible to use the methods `fit` and `transform` to create models and transform your data respectivelly.

-Any :doc:`pipeline <modules/generated/sklearn.pipeline.Pipeline>` can be transformed in a :doc:`Dask Graph <graphs>` to be further executed by any :doc:`Dask Client <client>`.
+Any pipeline :any:`sklearn.pipeline.Pipeline` can be transformed in a dask-bag_ to be further executed by any dask-client_.
 This is carried out via the :any:`wrap` function when used like ``wrap(["dask"], estimator)`` (see :ref:`bob.pipelines.wrap`).
 Such function does two things:

-   1. Edit the current :any:`sklearn.pipeline.Pipeline` by adding a new first step, where input samples are transformed in :doc:`Dask Bag <bag>`.
+   1. Edit the current :any:`sklearn.pipeline.Pipeline` by adding a new first step, where input samples are transformed in dask-bag_.
 This allows the usage of :any:`dask.bag.map` for further transformations.

-   2. Wrap all :doc:`estimators <modules/generated/sklearn.base.BaseEstimator>` in the pipeline with :any:`DaskWrapper`.
+   2. Wrap all :any:`sklearn.base.BaseEstimator` in the pipeline with :any:`DaskWrapper`.
 This wrapper is responsible for the creation of the task graph for the methods `.fit` and `.transform`.

-The code snippet below enables such feature for an arbitrary :doc:`pipeline <modules/generated/sklearn.pipeline.Pipeline>`.
+The code snippet below enables such feature for an arbitrary :any:`sklearn.pipeline.Pipeline`.

 .. code:: python